Chirag-Naik666/DataScience_Portfolio/README.md

-# Datascience_Portfolio
+# My DataScience Portfolio
-### This is an overview of my data-science projects. please click on the project title to go to the project repository
+### This is an overview of all my data-science projects.
+Click on the project title to go to the project repository

 # [Project 1- MLR](https://github.com/Chirag-Naik666/MLR)
 ## Multiple linear regression model predicting the life expectancy using life expectancy dataset.